spiffe/tornjak/docs/quickstart/README.md

 Forwarding from [::1]:10000 -> 10000
 ```

+Let's test the access to the Tornjak backend application.

-Open a browser to `http://localhost:10000/api/tornjak/serverinfo` and you should now be able to make Tornjak API calls!
+Open a browser to `http://localhost:10000/api/tornjak/serverinfo`

+This output represents the backend response.
+Now you should be able to make Tornjak API calls!

 ![tornjak-agent-browser](../rsrc/tornjak-agent-browser.png)